Affect control theory: Interpretations

 Others' behaviors are interpreted so as to minimize the deflections they cause.
 For example, a man turning away from another and exiting through a doorway could be engaged in several different actions, like departing from, deserting, or escaping from the other.
 Observers choose among the alternatives so as to minimize deflections associated with their definitions of the situation.
 Observers who assigned different identities to the observed individuals could have different interpretations of the behavior.

-Re-definition of the situation may follow an event that causes large deflections which cannot be resolved by reinterpreting the behavior.
+Redefinition of the situation may follow an event that causes large deflections which cannot be resolved by reinterpreting the behavior.
 In this case, observers assign new identities that are confirmed by the behavior.
-For example, seeing a father slap a son, one might re-define the father as an abusive parent, or perhaps as a strict disciplinarian; or one might re-define the son as an arrogant brat.
-Affect control theory's computer program predicts the plausible re-identifications, thereby providing a formal model for labeling theory.
+For example, seeing a father slap a son, one might redefine the father as an abusive parent, or perhaps as a strict disciplinarian; or one might redefine the son as an arrogant brat.
+Affect control theory's computer program predicts the plausible reidentifications, thereby providing a formal model for labeling theory.

 The sentiment associated with an identity can change to befit the kinds of events in which that identity is involved, when situations keep arising where the identity is deflected in the same way, especially when identities are informal and non-institutionalized.